-- 2. Emblems for the different categories of Scouting Awards outside of Australia are worn above the Scouts Australia Awards at the bottom of the left sleeve for short sleeve shirts or on a long sleeve shirt, the equivalent position as measured from the shoulder.
+- 2. Emblems for the different categories of Scouting Awards outside of Australia are worn above the Scouts Australia Awards at the bottom of the left sleeve for adult short sleeve shirts or in the case of the Rover Scout Uniform may alternatively be worn on the right sleeve in the Additional Awards section or on a long sleeve shirt, the equivalent position as measured from the shoulder.
 When more than one is worn, the emblems are in the following order from the wearer's left to right:

 - a.
 Award for Gallantry.

 - b.
 Award for Meritorious Conduct.

 - c.
-WOSM Awards.

-- d.
-APR Awards

-- 3. Where more than one around the neck award is received in any category the holder will wear only one such award at any one time.
+WOSM Awards. - d.
+APR Awards - 3.
+Where more than one around the neck award is received in any category the holder will wear only one such award at any one time.
 The choice of award worn rests with the holder. - 4.
 Medals for Gallantry Awards are worn on the right side of the shirt closer to the centre in order of precedence. - 5.
 When wearing the Medal for Meritorious Conduct it is positioned on the right side of the shirt closer to the centre with any Awards for Gallantry taking precedent. - 6.
 Only the most recently awarded APR Award ribbon is to be worn with earlier decorations removed. - 7.
 Entitled persons may wear the insignia of Scout awards and emblems when not in Uniform.